HEL-3950 Master's Thesis in Public Health - 30 ECTS

 Accident Analysis & Prevention - https://www.elsevier.com/journals/accident-analysis-and-prevention/0001-4575/guide-for-authors#68000

-Submission In order to hand in the thesis, all other courses at the Master's program must be completed.
-The submission deadline each year is May 31st.
-If some prolongation is necessary, the student may apply to the Program board of the Master Programme of Public Health.
-Thesis is submitted electronically via MUNIN as a .pdf file
+Submission: In order to hand in the thesis, all other courses at the Master's program must be completed.
+The submission deadline each year is May 31.
+If extension is necessary, the student may apply to the Program board of the Master Program of Public Health.
+The thesis is submitted electronically via MUNIN as a .pdf file

 The thesis is assessed by an external and an internal examiner (examination committee).
 The thesis will be graded from A to E, or fail (F).
 Deadline for grading the thesis is 3 weeks from the hand-in deadline, as set by the exam regulations at UiT.
 An additional two days may be added on administrative grounds.
 The student's supervisor cannot be an internal examiner.
 It is adopted by the University Board (21.06.2007, case S25/07) that examination committee may have a short conversation with the supervisor before the assessment meeting.
 If necessary, the examining committee will ask the supervisor to provide a written explanation of the counselling process.